Student Character and Leadership

 This skill helps students build strong mental and ethical traits.
 It grows leadership qualities that will serve them throughout their lives.

-Milton Hershey School created a student voice platform within The Compass Project called The Compass Project Grow.
-Expanding on the goal of The Compass Project to develop student character and leadership skills, The Compass Project Grow provides students an opportunity for self-expression and collaboration with Milton Hershey School staff while focusing on the school’s Sacred Values.
+MHS created a student voice platform within The Compass Project called The Compass Project Grow.
+Expanding on the goals of The Compass Project, The Compass Project Grow provides students an opportunity for self-expression and collaboration with MHS staff while focusing on the school’s Sacred Values.

 The Compass Project lessons promote self-discovery, responsibility, and learning inside and outside of the classroom.
 We focus on four areas of personal development.